-The employee experience is the future for bureau businesses
+The employee experience is the future for payroll service providers

-Calling all payroll bureaux: The Employee Experience is the new Customer Experience...
+Calling all accountants, bookkeepers and payroll service providers: The Employee Experience is the new Customer Experience...

 In an increasingly connected and time-poor world, human interactions are key to business success - and this isn’t any different for the workforce.
 In the same way that brands can drive customer loyalty through interactions with people, organisations can apply this same principle internally to drive performance within their own workforce.

-Leading companies such as Facebook and Google are already recognising that the employee experience is equally as valuable as that of the customer - by improving the employee experience, we drive employee morale, productivity and retention.
+The employee experience is equally as valuable as that of the customer.
+By improving the employee experience, we drive employee morale, productivity and retention.

 So what does the employee experience have to do with payroll?

 Payroll is a vital part of any business - everyone needs to get paid.
-In order to process a pay run, lots of different types of employee data is required - timesheet data, National Insurance numbers, bank details, leave taken.
-If we improved the experience and journey of collecting and processing this employee data, not only is this highly beneficial for employers and employee morale, but also for bureaux in terms of time and cost savings, brand recognition and revenue.
+In order to process a pay run, lots of different types of employee data is required - timesheet data, tax data, bank details, leave taken.
+If we improved the experience and journey of collecting and processing this employee data, not only is this highly beneficial for employers and employee morale, but also for outsourced payroll providers (including accountants and bookkeepers) in terms of time and cost savings, brand recognition and revenue.
 So where should they start?

 Blurring the lines between HR and payroll

 Remember all of that employee data we just discussed?
 Well, as you’ll probably know, collecting and processing this data is known to be a clunky and frustrating job.
-Bureau businesses are often using several systems to acquire timesheet data from employees, calculate tax deductions and then process pays.
-If employees need to source payslips or update their own data, they often have to contact the bureau - which means a distracted employee and a time-poor bureau.
+Payroll, bookkeeping and accounting firms are often using several systems to acquire timesheet data from employees, calculate tax deductions and pay conditions, and then process pays.
+If employees need to source pay slips or update their own data, they often have to contact the payroll processor - which means a distracted employee and a time-poor payroll processor.

-By looking beyond the horizon of payroll, bureaux will be able to create a better relationship with the employee, and in turn, with the employer.
+By looking beyond the horizon of payroll, outsourced payroll providers will be able to create a better relationship with the employee, and in turn, with the employer.
 By using an all encompassing payroll solution that covers employee self service, time and attendance, leave management and expense claims, the employee experience can be completely transformed.
 With full ownership of their data, employees will have the time to focus on more strategic tasks and productivity will increase.
-Alongside that, bureaux and employers will spend less time on chasing timesheets etc., and the employer won’t have to worry about admin tasks that would usually be handled by HR, or having to connect all of the data for payroll.
+Alongside that, the outsourced providers and their clients will spend less time on chasing timesheets etc. The employer also won’t have to worry about admin tasks that would usually be handled by HR, or having to connect all of the data for payroll.
 It’s a win-win.

 Providing a memorable, branded experience

-Brand loyalty is a key focus for consumer businesses, so why shouldn’t it be for a bureau?
-If a bureau finds the right payroll technology - a cloud platform that can be accessed by employees and employers - they could explore the opportunity of ‘white labelling’ this service.
-This would allow the bureau to create their own unique platform, put their name and branding on it, and set their own pricing.
+Brand loyalty is a key focus for consumer businesses, so why shouldn’t it be for a payroll, bookkeeping or accounting firm?
+If an outsourced provider finds the right payroll technology - a cloud platform that can be accessed by employees and employers - they could explore the opportunity of rebranding this service with their own personal brand (also known as 'white labelling').
+This would allow the firm to create their own unique platform, put their name and branding on it, and set their own pricing.
 Brand loyalty can then be promoted in several ways:

 - Built in trust: The client has access to a branded platform which improves visibility of payroll data and allows them the ability to approve employee timesheets, leave requests and expenses.
 The platform provides value above and beyond just payroll, maximising brand exposure in the process.

-- Branded employee portal: Employees instantly recognise the bureau’s brand on the employee portal which they can access online or via their mobile phones.
-This opens the door to recommendations by employees for either the payroll platform itself, or for other tax requirements the bureau could offer.
-If a bureau has 100 clients, and each client has several employees, that brand exposure and revenue is quickly multiplied.
+- Branded employee portal: Employees instantly recognise the firm's brand on the employee portal which they can access online or via their mobile phones.
+This opens the door to recommendations by employees for either the payroll platform itself, or for other tax requirements the firm could offer.
+If a firm has 100 clients, and each client has several employees, that brand exposure and revenue is quickly multiplied.

 - Shifting to a value-based pricing model: By increasing that brand loyalty and providing extra tools to employers and employees other than payroll, this is when accountants can think about charging their services based on the value they bring rather than using the standard fixed fee model.